Karen Lynn Williams

 She served tours in Paraguay, Kazakhstan, and Bosnia-Herzegovina and as Deputy Director of Caribbean Affairs in Washington, D.C.
 Ambassador Williams’ government career began in 1991 with the U.S. Information Agency (USIA).
 Prior to joining USIA, Ambassador Williams directed the editorial department of a national specialty newspaper publisher in Kansas City, and was also editor-in-chief of the Springfield Business Journal in her hometown of Springfield, Missouri.

 Ambassador Williams holds a master’s degree from the National War College and an undergraduate degree from Drury University.
-She is the recipient of the SOCOM Outstanding Civilian Service Medal, Department of State Superior and Meritorious Honor Awards, as well as Drury’s 2003 Outstanding Young Alumni Award.
+She is the recipient of a Presidential Rank Award, the SOCOM Outstanding Civilian Service Medal, Department of State Superior and Meritorious Honor Awards, as well as Drury’s 2003 Outstanding Young Alumni Award.